 GR-8: A numbered “Chip Draw” system will be used to determine the first heat line up.
 Second and third heats will be resorted based on qualifying order to that point.
 There must be a minimum of 3 entries to allow the class to run at a given event (race directors discretion can override).

 GR-9: An HCOT event consists of 3 heat races and a main, there will be 2 minutes between races and 15-20 minute break between rounds.
-Based on the time when we get to the 3rd round we may exercise the right to increase car counts to reduce the number races in the 3rd round.
+Based on the time when we get to the 2nd and/or 3rd round we may exercise the right to increase car counts up to the designated main car counts for the venue to reduce the number races in the 2nd and 3rd rounds.

 GR-10: A Main Grids – B, C, D, Etc mains will be divided equally at race director discretion.
 The tone to start the races will be turned off during the mains.
 The race announcer will say the pole sitters name followed by off the pole.
 At this point the pole sitter starts the race, no one is to move before the pole sitter does.